xitonchong/gpml/README.md

 https://github.com/alenegro81/gpml

+# remeber to install graph data science and apoc library
+before starting the database else you will get transaction commit error during import.

 CREATE allows you to create a new node (or relationship). parentheses define the boundaries of the created not instances, p, t, k are instances of the label Movie.